fsol1/MovieHand/README.md

 $ docker-compose down
 ```

-## Tests and code quality
+## Testing and code quality

-Execute this command at the root to run the pytest tests with coverage:
+To run the Pytest tests with coverage, execute the following command at the root of the project:
 ```
 $ docker-compose exec movies pytest -p no:warnings --cov=.
 ```